 What happened next?

 To start with, if you missed the first post in the series, it’s right here.
-And if you missed any other installments, they are under the ‘content creation’ category for now (I’ll sort out their own category soon).
+And if you missed any other installments, they are under their own category here.

 With two Sims 4 speed build videos under my belt, I thought it was time to try something new.
 Talk about taking a handbrake turn, but I made a tutorial video.

 From the previous blog, the biggest changes to the process are as follows (and will be talked about later in this post in more depth):